-Cellular Phones and Pagers
+Cellular Phones and Electronic Devices

-Campbell Union School District permits students to carry cellular phones and pagers.
-However, students may not use the cellular phones, electronic devices, and/or pagers during the school day.
-As stated in District policy, cellular phones, electronic devices, and pagers must be turned off during the school day.
+Campbell Union School District permits students to carry cellular phones and electronic devices.
+However, students may not use cellular phones, wearable devices, and/or electronic devices during the school day.
+As stated in District policy, cellular phones, electronic devices, and wearable devices must be turned off during the school day.
 Students who violate this policy may be subject to disciplinary action.

-The District assumes no liability for the loss or theft of cellular phones, pagers and/or any electronic devices.
+The District assumes no liability for the loss or theft of cellular phones and/or any electronic devices.